The Wolverine (film): Filming

 On a production budget of $120 million, principal photography began on July 30, 2012.
 Shuler Donner had to be absent through most of the production due to breast cancer, with her treatment ending just before post-production begun.
 Some of the earliest scenes were shot at the Bonna Point Reserve in Kurnell, New South Wales, which doubled as a Japanese prisoner-of-war camp.
 Filming there ended on August 2, 2012, with production scheduled to continue around Sydney followed by a few weeks in Japan before wrapping up in mid-November.
 On August 3, 2012, production moved to Picton, which doubled as a town in Canada's Yukon region.
+Mangold would say that the lack of the Japanese film commission was why the film wasn't entirely in Japan.

 On August 25, 2012, Mangold said that production moved to Tokyo and began shooting.
 On September 4, 2012, filming took place outside Fukuyama Station in Fukuyama, Hiroshima.
 Filming in Tomonoura, a port in the Ichichi ward of Fukuyama, concluded on September 11, 2012.